Insurance Licensee Continuing Education FAQ

 - Does the State grant extensions to complete CE requirements?

 Yes.
-Please review the information in the answer to the previous question.
+Please review the information in the answer to the previous question regarding waivers of CE requirements.

 - How will I know when my 24 CE credits are due?